This document is relevant for: Inf2, Trn1, Trn2

 Implementing your first NKI kernel#

-In current NKI release, all input and output tensors must be passed into the kernel as device memory (HBM) tensors on a NeuronDevice.
+In current NKI release, all input tensors must be passed into the kernel as device memory (HBM) tensors on a NeuronDevice.
+Similarly, output tensors returned from the kernel must also reside in device memory.
 The body of the kernel typically consists of three main phases:

 1. Load the inputs from device memory to on-chip memory (SBUF).